 At Mer, sustainability is the core component of all we do.
-We all share the same ambition: to become a leading European e-mobility company by offering cutting-edge, environmentally friendly solutions for the best possible customer experience.
-This is done through the efforts of our employees, who are driven by a sincere desire to improve the world and by our determination to do so.
+We all share the same ambition: to become a leading European EV-Charging provider by offering cutting-edge, environmentally friendly solutions for the best possible customer experience.
+This is done through the efforts of our employees, who are driven by a sincere desire to do good and by our determination to do so.